Saint Paul Street station

-Saint Paul Street station is a light rail surface stop on the MBTA Green Line C branch, located in the median of Beacon Street at Saint Paul Street in Brookline, Massachusetts.
+Saint Paul Street station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street at Saint Paul Street in Brookline, Massachusetts.
 The station has two staggered side platforms, serving the C branch's two tracks; the inbound platform is to the west of the intersection, and the outbound platform to the east.
+Saint Paul Street is not accessible; a reconstruction for accessibility is taking place in 2026.